 They also do very well with bright indirect sunlight.

-You can create a nice collection by combining several Gasteria varieties in a shallow dish to enjoy indoors.
+Combine several Gasteria varieties in a shallow dish to enjoy indoors.

-However, avoid the full sun for all varieties.
+But avoid the full sun for all varieties.

 For this reason, small varieties make a good choice for planting under shrubs or around the base of a tree.